Model-based Analysis and Specification of Functional Requirements and Tests for Complex Automotive Systems: Model-based Analysis and Specification of Functional Requirements and Tests

 \subsection{Specification Method}

-Fig. \ref{fig:mbsescil} shows an overview of modeling activities for the proposed method.
+Fig. \ref{fig:mbsescil} presents an overview of the developed method, comprising eleven individually consistent modeling activities.
 The goal of the method is to support system architects and test designers in the iterative and integrated development of complete and consistent requirements- and test specifications, that can be used as a basis for the detailed design of the product and the related validation systems.
 The modeling method integrates TDSS and the modeling method according to Mandel et al. \cite{Mandel2021} to support an early and continuous definition of test cases as well as the specification of requirements.
 Based on the ontology (Sect. \ref{sect:ontology}) we propose three methodical blocks with different scopes: modeling of the \emph{problem space}, modeling of the \emph{validation system}, and modeling of the \emph{product}.

 The arrangement of these methodical blocks is motivated by two aspects.
 First, the system requirements and test specification tasks in automotive development projects are triggered by changing stakeholder concerns \cite{Kasauli2021}.
 Consequently, the subsequent activities for the validation system modeling in I2 are triggered and defined by changing \emph{system contexts}, \emph{use-cases}, and \emph{stakeholder requirements} captured in I1.
-Second, the method builds on the idea of TDM \cite{Wiecher2019, Zugal2012} and integrates it with the concept of a continuous validation as a central development activity to create knowledge about the system in development \cite{Albers2010, AlbersBehrendt2017, Mandel2021}.
+Second, the method builds on the idea of test-driven modeling \cite{Wiecher2019, Zugal2012} and integrates it with the concept of a continuous validation as a central development activity to create knowledge about the system in development \cite{Albers2010, AlbersBehrendt2017, Mandel2021}.
 Accordingly, we capture changing stakeholder information in I1, derive validation concerns in I2, and use this information to consolidate tests in order to drive the formal modeling of system requirements in I3.